Unsure how to cook with coconut oil? Here are some tips that will help you learn how to cook with this healthy fat!

 - Coconut oil has a high smoking point of 350°F. This makes it optimal for almost all cooking.
 If you’re deep frying I suggest using sustainable sourced palm oil, which has a smoke point of 450°F.

-Helpful Tips When Cooking with Coconut Oil
+6 Helpful Tips To Help You Learn How To Cook with Coconut Oil

 - To avoid the need to hack away at your coconut oil you can simply melt it and pour it into ice cube trays (I use this easy push out tray).
 Refrigerate the coconut oil until it’s solid.
 Pop the coconut oil cubes out of the tray and store them in an air tight container.
 As long as your kitchen isn’t too warm the coconut oil cubes will not melt.
 You can also keep them in the refrigerator if you prefer.
 These coconut cubes are handy to have on hand when you want to toss a dollop of coconut oil into your pan.
 This is a tip a learned from Health Starts in the Kitchen!

 - If you need to melt coconut oil for a recipe the best way to melt it is to heat it over low heat in a saucepan.
 Coconut oil will liquefy at 76°, so it will melt fairly quickly.